Division of Comparative Medicine

 Tissue Distribution Program

-The Tissue Distribution Program is administered through the PSU.
-Tissues from NHPs are collected prospectively at the request of the recipient and according to the recipient's protocol.
-Off campus investigators typically receive fresh tissue shipped overnight or frozen tissues shipped within 10 days of collection.
+The Tissue Distribution Program is administered through PSU.
+Tissues from NHPs are collected prospectively and according to the recipient's protocol.
+Tissues can be shipped overnight or frozen at -80oC to be shipped at a later date.

-Colony health ensures the production and maintenance of healthy animals by coordinating preventative and clinical care of all animals in the breeding colonies, as well as disease surveillance for all NHPs through the SPF surveillance laboratory.
+- Colony health ensures the production and maintenance of physically and psychologically healthy animals by coordinating preventative and clinical care of all animals in the breeding colonies, as well as disease surveillance for all NHPs through our onsite SPF surveillance laboratory.

-Research facilitation supports optimal NHP biomedical research by providing data and resources to investigators during all stages of research, from grant submission, to selection and assignment of ideal NHP research models, including placing NHPs in optimal housing locations and providing electronic health record database entry and assistance.
+- Research facilitation supports optimal NHP biomedical research by providing data and resources to investigators during all stages of research; from grant submission, to selection and assignment of ideal NHP research participants, to placing NHPs in optimal housing locations, to providing electronic health record database entry and assistance, R&L serves and supports the ONPRC research mission from planning to completion.